LanceMarchetti/ZKSteg/README.md

   Image Status: ERROR (opens in some image viewers: MSpaint, Windows Snipping Tool, Paint.net, Edge, Firefox, Chrome, IrfanView)
   CHALLENGE:  Restore this corrupted PNG image by changing one byte in the file.

-The aim of these exercises is to determine whether future LLMs will be able to parse image data to detect anomalies or changes in byte order and structure to uncover concealed data.
-At this stage AI is unable to solve random byte-order-manipulation.
-This method is currently highly resistant to current 'known' steganalysys tools.

  If you managed to restore any the above image examples, please drop me a note at : bWFyY2hldHRpLmxhbmNlQGdtYWlsLmNvbQ